marcopaglio/BookingApp/README.md

 docker compose -f docker-compose/PostgreSQL/docker-compose.yml up
 ```

-> :information_source: **InfoPoint**: As you can see, there is another folder inside the `docker-compose` directory.
+> :bulb: **Tip**: As you can see, there is another folder inside the `docker-compose` directory.
 It also contains a compose file which starts a SonarQube instance in a Docker container.
 This can be used in conjuction with the `-Psonar` profile (not previously mentioned) to measure the code quality locally.
 For more details, read the description in compose files.

 ## Run the BookingApp Application